Saoke1219/zillow_forecast/README.md

 ## 1. Data Preparation

 + Imported the necessary libraries
-+ Loading the dataset
++ Loaded the dataset
 + Checked for the general data shape.
 + Checked the dataset info
 + Filtered the chosen zipcodes
-+ Checking and handling missing values in our dataset.
++ Checked and handled missing values in our dataset
 + Checked for duplicates

-## 2. Data Pre-processing
+## 2. Data Preprocessing
 Conducted some analysis and visualizations to find out how many cities are in Miami-Dade and how the Zip codes are distributed among the cities.
 The number of cities in Miami-Dade county are 33 with Miami having the highest number of Zip code distribution.
 Since our client has a budget of 300,000 dollars, we will further filter our dataframe and only consider Zip codes that fall under this budget.

 ## 3. EDA and Visualization